ptr727/PlexCleaner/README.md

 - Re-multiplex the media file if required.
 - Deinterlace the video track if interlaced.
 - Remove EIA-608 Closed Captions from video streams.
-- Re-encode video to H.264/5 if video format matches `ReEncodeVideo`.
+- Re-encode video if video format matches `ReEncodeVideo`.
-- Re-encode audio to `AudioEncodeCodec` if audio matches the `ReEncodeAudioFormats` list.
+- Re-encode audio if audio matches the `ReEncodeAudioFormats` list.
 - Verify the media container and stream integrity, if corrupt try to automatically repair, else conditionally delete the file.

 The `--mediafiles` option can include multiple files or directories, e.g. `--mediafiles path1 --mediafiles "path with space" --mediafiles file1 --mediafiles file2`.
 Paths with spaces should be double quoted.

-The `--reprocess [level]` option is used to override sidecar and conditional processing optimization logic.

-- `0`: Default behavior, do not do any reprocessing.
-- `1`: Re-process metadata operations, e.g. tag detection, closed caption detection, etc.
-- `2`: Re-process metadata and stream operations, e.g. deinterlace detection, bitrate calculation, stream verification, etc.

 The `--reverify` option is used to re-verify and repair media files that are in the `VerifyFailed` state, and by default would be skipped due to processing optimization logic.